Beleaguered VBS Mutual Bank was liquidated on Tuesday following a court order by the high court in Pretoria.

 The South African Reserve Bank placed VBS under curatorship in March this year after the mutual bank had experienced what had then appeared to be a liquidity crisis.

 When a bank is placed under curatorship, it is typically expected to be salvaged.
-Jannie Rossouw, the head of the School of Economic and Business Sciences at the University of the Witwatersrand, once the registrar is of the view that the bank is insolvent, it is “legally obliged to apply to the court for liquidation.”
+According to Jannie Rossouw, the head of the School of Economic and Business Sciences at the University of the Witwatersrand, once the registrar is of the view that the bank is insolvent, it is “legally obliged to apply to the court for liquidation.”

 The reason VBS is being liquidated is to allow people to recover the money they had deposited in the bank.
 This is made provision for under insolvency laws and the Companies Act.
 Rossouw, added that the liquidation of VBS “will mean that the recommendations of the investigator into the affairs of VBS can be followed.”